gaelyk/gaelyk-bootstrap-resources/README.md

   * `logo` - path to your logo you want to show in the navbar
   * `brand` - brand to be shown in navbar
   * `gap` - top body margin used when navbar is present

+The plugin serves minified versions in production and non-minified in development mode.

 #Customization